WHDLoad

-WHDLoad is a software package for the Amiga platform to make installation of software to a hard disk easier, for such things as demos or games.
-Allowing for better compatibility for Amiga software, which can sometimes have hardware incompatibilities making them hard to use in emulated environments due to the widely varying hardware specifications of the Amiga product line across its history.
-WHDLoad basically circumvents the operating system in the Amiga for greater compatibility and preserves the original program environment.
+WHDLoad (short for Workbench hard disk load) is a software package for the Amiga platform to make installation of software to a hard disk easier, for such things as demos or games.
+Allowing for better compatibility for Amiga software, which can sometimes have hardware incompatibilities making them hard to use in emulated environments due to the widely varying hardware specifications of the Amiga product line across its history, WHDLoad basically circumvents the operating system in the Amiga for greater compatibility and preserves the original program environment.

 WHDLoad makes it possible to autostart an installed floppy disk image by clicking an icon.

-Two special parts are required, each one specially written for the client program: To install media, it must be read from the original disk and written to an image file on the hard drive by the "Imager".
+Two special parts are required, each one specially written for the client program.
+To install media, it must be read from the original disk and written to an image file on the hard drive by the "Imager".
 Then the installed program can be run from a virtual disk drive with the "Slave" interface.

 Slave interface

 The "Slave" interface allows interaction between the program and WHDLoad, and co-ordinates the reading and writing of files.
 This makes it possible to run or emulate programs that are traditionally incompatible with common emulators such as WinFellow, or WinUAE.
 WHDLoad can be easier to use than trying to figure out the exact configuration for the aforementioned emulators as well.